fbsamples/messenger-platform-samples/inter-page/support-bot/README.md

-# Inter Bot Tutorial - Starter Project for Support Bot
+# Inter-bot Tutorial - Starter Project for Support Bot

 This is a starter project you can use to as a starting point for completing the support bot of the [Messenger Platform inter-bot tutorial](#).